Ultra-Wide Bandgap Semiconductors Research

 How Much Will Gallium Oxide Power Electronics Cost?
 Joule, (2019).

-The UWBG semiconductor research has been funded by U.S. Department of Energy Office of Energy Efficiency and Renewable Energy, Advanced Manufacturing Office and by NREL’s Laboratory Directed Research and Development Program.
+The UWBG semiconductor research has been funded by the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy and Advanced Manufacturing & Industrial Decarbonization offices as well as by NREL’s Laboratory Directed Research and Development Program.

 The objective of this LDRD was to demonstrate oxidation-resistant wide-bandgap semiconductor materials for electronic devices that can operate at high temperature.
 The specific goals were to fabricate and characterize Ga2O3 diodes during operation at 500 °C in ambient atmosphere, and to demonstrate proof-of-concept transistors based on new oxide semiconductors.